We implement our own sustainability programmes and have integrated sustainability into our strategy

 DEI

-Just as general society’s awareness of the importance that diversity and inclusion play in the world’s development intensifies, so does the business case for organisations to include a diversity, equity and inclusion policy in their management system.
+As awareness of diversity and inclusion grows, so does the business case for embedding diversity, equity and inclusion within organisational management systems.

-Our team originates from Australia, South Korea, the United States, Hong Kong, Malaysia, the Philippines, Poland, Mexico, the United Kingdom and France, and we are always looking for more diversity.
+Our team spans Australia, South Korea, the United States, Hong Kong, Malaysia, the Philippines, Poland, Mexico, the United Kingdom and France, and we continue to seek broader representation.

 • Two warehouse workers, wearing yellow safety vests and hard hats, are reviewing information on a tablet in a large industrial storage facility with shelves stacked with boxed goods.

-A value chain is a business model that describes the full range of activities needed to create a product or service.
-For companies like Speeki that provide services, the value chain encompasses the steps involved in bringing a product from conception to sale, including development, marketing, sales and support.
-It also includes supply chain and partner management.
+A value chain describes the full range of activities required to create and deliver a product or service.
+For a services company like Speeki, this includes development, marketing, sales, support, as well as supply chain and partner management.

-Speeki has conducted a value chain analysis by evaluating the detailed procedures involved in each step of our business.
-This area presents a low ESG risk, as most services we procure are development resources and technology support.cription goes here
+Speeki has conducted a value chain analysis by reviewing the procedures across each stage of our business.
+Our assessment indicates a low ESG risk, as most services we procure relate to development resources and technology support.

 • A smiling woman wearing a blue volunteer shirt holding a clipboard at an outdoor community event with other volunteers in the background.